ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

 With a value greater than `1`, ChordPro will additionally force the resultant PDF to always have an even number of pages.

+Note that with `pagealign-songs` = 1 empty (blank) pages are inserted (as conventional in book printing), while with `pagealign-songs` > 1 the empty pages have headings and footers.

 ## Page headers and footers

 ChordPro distinguishes three types of output pages: